kengraf/GenCyber/LessonPlanTuesday.md

 - Does Feistel cipher always correctly decrypt the ciphertext?
 - What is a good round function?

+Instructions for hands on exercise
+- Calculate L2 and R2 given the following round function
+  1. F = R(i-1)
+  2. F = R(i-1) xor K(i)
+- Use CyberChef to do DES encryption and decryption

 ### Modern Cipher: Asymmetric Key Cipher Lesson